noodldocs/noodldocs.github.io/nodes/visual/group.md

 ### Bounding Box

 **Screen Position X**
-Where this object is on the screen, in pixels
+Where this Group node is on the screen, in pixels

 **Screen Position Y**
-Where this object is on the screen, in pixels
+Where this Group node is on the screen, in pixels

 **Width**
-Current width of this object
+Current width of this Group

 **Height**
-Current height of this object
+Current height of this Group

 ### Pointer Events

 **Click**
-Emitted when the element is clicked or tapped.
+Emitted when the Group is clicked or tapped.

 **Pointer Down**
-Emitted when the mouse is pressed or finger is down on the element.
+Emitted when the mouse is pressed or finger is down on the Group.

 **Pointer Up**
-Emitted when the mouse is released or finger is lifted on the element.
+Emitted when the mouse is released or finger is lifted on the Group.

 **Pointer Enter**
-Emitted when the mouse enters the element.
+Emitted when the mouse enters the Group.

 ### Hover Events

 **Hover Start**
-Emitted when the mouse enters the element.
+Emitted when the mouse enters the Group.

 **Hover End**
-Emitted when the mouse leaves the element.
+Emitted when the mouse leaves the Group.

 ### Mounted

 **Did Mount**
-Signal sent when this node has been mounted, i.e. has become part of the visual tree and is visible.
+Signal sent when this Group node has been mounted, i.e. has become part of the visual tree and is visible.

 **Will Unmount**
 Signal sent when this node is about to be removed from the visual tree and become hidden.